 What are the negative effects stresses can have on body and wellbeing?

-According to Charak Samhita (an ancient Ayurveda text book of medicine), lack of ability to deal with stress is due to an imbalance of the three main mental functions, called dhi (learning), dhriti (retention), and smriti (long-term memory).
+According to Charak Samhita (an ancient Ayurveda text book of medicine), lack of ability to deal with stress is due to an imbalance of the three main mental functions.
+Those are called dhi (learning), dhriti (retention), and smriti (long-term memory).
 Ayurveda Medicine offers many recommendations for strengthening these mental functions, and thus gives the person more resilience to stress.

 When there is stress, there is an imbalance of Vata-Pitta-Kapha (doshas).